longhorn/website/content/docs/1.0.1/deploy/upgrade/upgrade-engine.md

 Upgrade the Longhorn manager before upgrading the Longhorn engine.

-### Offline Upgrades
+### Offline Upgrade

-Follow these steps if the live upgrade is not available (e.g. before v0.3.3, from v0.5.0 to v0.6.0, v0.7.0 to v0.8.0), or if the volume is stuck in degraded state:
+Follow these steps if the live upgrade is not available, or if the volume is stuck in degraded state:

 1. Follow [the detach procedure for relevant workloads](../../../volumes-and-nodes/detaching-volumes).
 2. Select all the volumes using batch selection.
 Click the batch operation button **Upgrade Engine**, and choose the engine image available in the list.
 It's the default engine shipped with the manager for this release.
 3. Resume all workloads.
 Any volume not part of a Kubernetes workload must be attached from the Longhorn UI.

 ### Live upgrade

-Live upgrade is available since v0.3.3, with the exception of upgrade from v0.5.0 to v0.6.0, v0.7.0 to v0.8.0, and v0.8.1 to v1.0.0.
+Live upgrade is supported for upgrading from v1.0.0 to v1.0.1.

 The `iSCSI` frontend does not support live upgrades.